 The office was small and cluttered, with filing cabinets topped with folders and papers lining both walls.
 At the far end of one row stood a sorry looking plant.
 Every long, thin leaf but one was brown and wilting.
 Professor Akshan sat behind a large wooden desk, reading by a banker’s desk lamp, and behind the Professor’s chair was a grubby second floor window that let in a dirty orange light from a street lamp below.

 The Professor had a shock of long white hair and was wearing a dark brown tweed jacket.
-When Jamie entered, he was absorbed in reading a loosely stapled document.
+He was absorbed in reading a loosely stapled document when Jamie entered.

 As he approached the Professor’s desk, Jamie noticed a human skull sitting on a large silver platter.
 The clutter of the Professor’s professional life had built up around it, framing it and drawing the young man’s attention to it.
 It had a yellowish tinge and two teeth were missing from its grin but other than that it was intact, staring emptily at him.

 “Nice skull,” said Jamie, glancing up.

 “Isn’t it?”
 Said Professor Akshan, lowering the paper and leaning forward in his worn chair.
 He tilted his head forward to look at it over the top of his wire-framed glasses.
 “It was a gift by a dear friend of mine.
 My mentor, one might say.
 Please, sit.”

 “Is it real?”
 Asked Jamie.
 He sat on the edge of the chair and leaned in for a closer look.

 “Oh yes.
 Some poor chap from the 1950s, I believe.
 Wrote a dramatic autobiography of every sinful act he’d committed and then hung himself.”